KyreenaH/Designing-for-Web/README.md

 ####Responsive Design
 1. Responsive design is a progressive enhancement concept.
 In practical terms - the mobile design will lack features that the tablet and desktop have, as the use case and technological requirements are different.
 Mobile may even gain functionality or elements to make up for the loss of larger elements; it’s all a part of the usability considerations important for responsive web design.

 2. Designing how the site looks on mobile and tablet is imperative, and in some cases it may be necessary to include desktop view as well, though desktop and tablet are often very similar.
 Some good approximations: Mobile width when designing is 480px (600-800px for ‘above the fold’), tablet width is 768px, and desktop is 990px+.
-Try not to focus too much on devices as our websites need to be future-proofed against any possible new device than may emerge in a rapidly, ever diversifying market.
+Try not to focus too much on devices as our websites need to be future-proofed against any possible new device that may emerge in a rapidly, ever diversifying market.

 ####Image optimisation
 1. Compression for web (72dpi, consideration of formats, and ratio of compression to image quality), and ensuring the image size is exactly the size it will display at in web.
 Images should be saved exactly at the size required for the website.

-2. Consideration for progressive enhancement, balanced with the needs of retina screens, and the current limitations that CMS’s have for serving up images.
-It’s important to keep an eye on the technology, because as soon as a solution for CMS image display is found, we should use it.
-Right now, the best solution I have is saving images at 1.5x size (retina requires 2x, but 1.5x is a good compromise).
-But, when there is no CMS involved, you will need to save out a different sized image for each break-point.
+2. Again consider progressive enhancement - but balanced with the needs of retina screens, and the current limitations that CMS’s have for serving up images.
+Right now, the best solution is to save images at 1.5x size (retina requires 2x, but 1.5x is a good compromise), as CMS's can only serve up one version of an image.
+But, when there is no CMS involved, you will need to save out a different sized image for each break-point, which is the best way to do treat images for responsive web.

 ####Accessibility
 1. Consideration for disabilities, by default, is important.
 Color blindness, and complete blindness are especially common.
 For design, this means design that has high contrast (i.e. black text on white is high contrast design, while light grey text on white is low contrast and bad), body text preferably 12pt+, usability that is so simple your grandmother could use it, and copy that isn’t excessive and is laid out in an easily scannable manner.
 For blind users your user flow must be accessible to screen-readers.

-2. Some companies - like government organisations - require a full stack, unique consideration for disabilities, so if the brief requires it, often times you have to design in such a way that people with disabilities can make changes to the website to toggle things according to their needs.
+2. Some companies - like government organisations - require a full stack, unique consideration for disabilities, so if the brief requires it, often times you have to design in such a way that people with disabilities can make changes to the website by toggling the design according to their needs.
 See: government accessibility guidelines.

 ####Usability
  1. It is important to remember that while you may think a layout makes sense to you, it might not for others (especially people of different cultures or where english isn’t the first language, eg right-to-left languages), which means they will become frustrated trying to find what they want.
-It’s best to observe common use patterns on similar websites and interfaces, and adhere to common layout patterns, after establishing the information hierarchy and designing for common use cases.
-This often means the creativity of the site suffers, as you must stick to very simple, common patterns, but it is what needs to be done.
+Besides doing thorough User Research and testing; it’s good to observe common use patterns on similar websites and interfaces, and adhere to common layout patterns, after establishing the information hierarchy and designing for common use cases.
+This can end up resistricting your creative freedom, but is best for the project.

  2. Affordance is when something has a visual cue that indicates how you interact with it.
 Like a door that has a handle should be pulled, not pushed.
 If you have to push that door, you become frustrated because the affordance indicator suggests to pull it, which you naturally attempt first.
-In UI, an example is a button that looks like a button - if it doesn’t look like a button, the user won’t know to click it.
+In UI, an example is a button that looks like a button - if it doesn’t look like a button, the user won’t know to click it, so keep affordance in mind.

  3. As few clicks as possible - Very important.
 This is a particularly good rule of thumb when thinking about navigation layers.
 I try really hard to not have more than one layer of navigation, and find other ways to have sub-navigation to prevent too much clicking.
 More than one layer of navigation requires breadcrumbs.
 Avoid more than 2 layers at all costs - this usually indicates something has gone wrong at the wireframing stage and represents an overcomplicated user flow.

  4. For websites that have generated content and pages, the devs will tell you they need a 404 error page design.
-404 is what you get when an error occurred locating the page they wanted, so that one needs clear instructions for finding the page, or going elsewhere on the site.
+404 is what you get when an error occurred locating a page, so it needs clear instructions to help the user find what they were looking for, or just go elsewhere on the site.
 Github has the best example of a 404 page done right.

  5. Icons are a complex issue and need to be treated with delicacy.
-It’s best to accompany an icon with text, as there are very few that all users easily recognise; we’re still largely in the “training” phase of making all users familiar with iconography on the web, and it doesn’t help that we’re not all using the same icons for the same functions either.
+It’s best to accompany an icon with text, as there are very few that all users easily recognise; and it doesn’t help that we’re not all using the same icons for the same functions either.
 The Hamburger icon is a good example of an icon being abused without consideration for the user, and it’s looking like there’s now a movement away from just assuming you can use it to represent a “menu” (does Joe Blogg user even know what a “menu” is, in the context of web?
 We’re assuming too much with this interface element).
-In reference to what was said before about “designing for your grandmother”; my grandmother would not make use of that icon (there was a study on it actually).
+In reference to what was said before about “designing for your grandmother”; my grandmother would not make use of that icon, according to a study conducted recently.

  6. Mobile has a lot of considerations as well: